Tuesday, March 7, 2023

 How Long Should I Stay?

 “If I stay in this relationship, is it possible my narcissistic* partner will change?”
-A Facebook group member posted, then followed it by describing incidents of neglect, gaslighting, shaming, and other acts of abuse.
+A Facebook group member posted then followed it by describing incidents of neglect, gaslighting, shaming, and other acts of abuse.

 Within this question, I hear the pain and yearning crushing the heart of the one asking.
 They’re most likely thinking: “Why can’t my partner see how hard I’m working to create the life they say they want, and how I’m going above and beyond to make it possible?”
-“Why can’t they see that perfect life is within reach for both of us, if only my partner acknowledged my efforts and make a few reasonable concessions?”
+“Why can’t they see that perfect life is within reach for both of us, if only my partner acknowledged my efforts and made a few reasonable concessions?”

 Victims of controlling partners want basic human rights: To be treated with kindness and respect.
 To negotiate differences and not always have to lose.